 The GenoToul bioinformatics platform provides access to high-performance computing resources with softwares already installed to ease its usage.
 An exhaustive list is provided hereunder.
-If you need any other software, fill the installation software form.
+Software are updated only upon user request.
+If you need any other software or if you need an update, fill the installation software form.

 ADMIXTURE is a software tool for maximum likelihood estimation of individual ancestries from multilocus SNP genotype datasets.
 It uses the same statistical model as STRUCTURE but calculates estimates much more rapidly using a fast numerical optimization algorithm.